renubora/audio-autonomy/README.md

 - the 'patients' table allows different patients to have their own VoiceXML programming, to phone into the voxeo system, have a pin#, to recieve calls, and to have a phone # for emergency help calls.
 - the 'events' table holds all the event data for questions and answeres

+4) Database credentials
-in funk.php (which has utility functions), line 34, the database password 'abc123' should be updated
+- in funk.php (which has utility functions), line 34, the database password 'abc123' should be updated

-on fc/submit.php, line 53, the database password 'abc123' should be updated
+- in fc/submit.php, line 53, the database password 'abc123' should be updated

-on fc/events.php, line 66, the database password 'abc123' should be updated
+- in fc/events.php, line 66, the database password 'abc123' should be updated

 Security Issues: